mtrohman/heiswayi.github.io/_posts/2017-03-07-creating-my-github-repo-list-site-using-github-api.md

 ### Example of code snippets

-By using jQuery, I query GitHub API mostly using jQuery `$.ajax` and process the response received in JSON format.
+Mostly I query the GitHub API using jQuery `$.ajax` and process the return response data received in JSON format.

 ```js
 var github_username = 'heiswayi';